breatheco-de/content/src/content/how-to/what-does-double-slash-mean-in-python-floor.md

 One of the many operators in Python is the double slash `//` operator, which refers to an integer division (or a division with no remainder/decimals) which is called **Floor Division**.
 When dividing two numbers using this `//` operator, the result will always be an integer, ignoring the decimal part of the result.

-You may be wondering, if the result will always be an integer, where does this operator round the result?
 The double slash `//` has the same function as the Python method math.floor (which we will discuss later), as its name implies, rounds the result down (rounds to its floor) to the closest integer.

 ![Floor Division Example](https://i.ytimg.com/vi/mv5uHSXLkhs/maxresdefault.jpg)